andreaskarman/order-weight-woocommerce/README.txt

 == Changelog ==

+= 0.9 - 2022/12/05 =
+*  Added WP-CLI command to update all order weights

+= 0.8.1 - 2022/12/05 =
+* Added total order weight to admin e-mails

 = 0.8 - 2022/11/24 =
-* New feature: Admin tool to update the weight on all orders.
+* Added admin tool to update the weight of all orders

 = 0.7 - 2022/11/14 =
-* New feature: Custom bulk action to update order weights.
+* Added custom bulk action to update order weights

 = 0.6.4 - 2022/11/09 =
-* Fixed PHP notices when API is called.
-* Fixed additional PHP8 compatibility issues.
+* Fixed PHP notices and additional PHP 8 compatibility issues

 = 0.6.2 - 2022/10/19 =
-* Fixed PHP8 compatibility issue.
+* Fixed PHP 8 compatibility issue

 = 0.6.1 - 2022/10/03 =
-* Added link to plugin settings in "Plugins".
+* Added link to plugin settings in "Plugins" page

 = 0.6 - 2022/09/13 =
-* Added feature to display order weight in the customer dashboard.
+* Added feature to display order weight in the customer dashboard

 = 0.5.5 - 2021/12/26 =
-* New feature: Added order weight support for WooCommerce Customer / Order / Coupon Export
+* Added support for order weight in WooCommerce Customer / Order / Coupon Export

 = 0.5 - 2021/12/17 =
-* New feature: Compatibility added to the new WooCommerce Block Checkout
-* Bug fix: Fixed sorting error of "Products" by weight
+* Added compatibility with the new WooCommerce Block Checkout and fixed sorting error in "Products" by weight

 = 0.4.5 - 2021/11/20 =
-* New feature: Updating order weight in the WordPress admin when an order is updated.
+*  Added support for updating order weight in the WordPress admin and added order notifications when order weight is updated, fixed display error in "Products" weight column
-* New feature: When order weight is updated, a order notifications is added.
-* Bug fix: Display error in "Products" weight column

 = 0.4.0 - 2021/11/10 =
-* Fixed "Order properties should not be accessed directly" error
-* Fixed weight and weight unit in API calls not showing
+* Fixed "Order properties should not be accessed directly" error and added weight and weight unit to API calls

 = 0.3.5 - 2016/01/26 =
-* Added weight and weight unit to orders in the WooCommerce REST API.
+* Added weight and weight unit to orders in the WooCommerce REST API, renamed plugin meta keys, added activation function to rename old meta keys, protected plugin meta keys, and updated the uninstall method with all meta keys
-* Changed meta key for order weight (removed underscore prefix).
-* Added activation function to rename old meta keys.
-* Protected plugin meta keys using is_protected_meta filter.
-* Updated the uninstall method with all meta keys.

 = 0.3.0 - 2016/01/24 =
-* Renamed plugin.
-* Added weight column to "Products".
+* Renamed plugin and added weight column to "Products"

 = 0.2.0 - 2015/11/26 =
-* Removed metadata when un-installing plugin.
-* Added WooCommerce headers to readme.txt.
-* Check if WooCommerce is activated before activating plugin.
+* Added WooCommerce headers to readme.txt, checked if WooCommerce is activated before activating plugin, and removed metadata when uninstalling plugin

 = 0.1.0 - 2015/11/22 =
 * Initial plugin release.